-- The scholar's third and final deadline is to pass their checkride and obtain their certificate within 1 year (from the end of the month the grant was awarded). - After this milestone is complete, the Scholarship Coordinator must complete the Final Completion Report in Wizehive.
-Once this report is submitted, the chapter and scholar have successfully completed the scholarship! - The Final Completion Report will require funds to be reported.
-Report the total amount spent on flight training up to scholar obtaining certificate, even if amount exceeds award amount.
+- The scholar's third and final deadline is to pass their checkride and obtain their certificate within 12 months (from the end of the month the grant was awarded). - After this milestone is complete, the scholarship coordinator must complete the final completion report in WizeHive.
+Once this report is submitted, the chapter and scholar have successfully completed the scholarship! - The final completion report will require funds to be reported.
+Report the total amount spent on flight training up to the scholar obtaining their certificate, even if the amount exceeds the award amount.